MRzaizai/Boujou_Fixer_for_Cinema4D/README.md

 # Boujou_Fixer_for_Cinema4D
 The C4D project file outputed from Boujou not matching the original image,
 is a common problem for C4D and Boujou users.
-"Boujou Fixer for Cinema4D" is a plugin which is capable of solving this problem.
+"Boujou Fixer for Cinema4D" is a plugin capable of solving this problem.
 ***
 1.Remember to set the output sittings correctly in Boujou.
 ![TUT_1](http://i2.tietuku.com/be6c524e834ada86.jpg)